Should my child be using a dummy?

 From three to four months the baby will begin to grasp objects and for the first year will take them to his mouth and explore them.

-A child with a dummy constantly in its mouth will be unable to communicate or explore effectively.
+A child with a dummy constantly in its mouth may be less able to communicate or explore effectively.

 What about those children who have not had their dummies removed at the appropriate time?
-Dummies are not particularly attractive to see on a child, they also seem to have an effect in suppressing their natural vitality.
-The habit of having an object constantly in their mouths becomes entrenched.
-They suck on it constantly and endeavour to talk with the dummy bobbing about in their mouths - so rendering what they are trying to say incoherent.
-From about 18-24 months the dummy will become as precious as the teddy or comfort blanket and it will be extremely difficult to separate the child from it.
+From about 18-24 months the dummy will become as precious as a comfort blanket and it will be more difficult to separate the child from it.

 Lose that dummy!